biocommons/anyvar/docs/source/storage/sql.rst

 SQL Database Setup
 !!!!!!!!!!!!!!!!!!

-A Postgres, Snowflake, or DuckDB database may optionally be used with AnyVar.
+A Postgres database may optionally be used with AnyVar.
 This database is used to cache variants that have been transformed by AnyVar.
 Use the ``ANYVAR_STORAGE_URI`` environment variable to define the database connection URL (see the documentation for your chosen database implementation for more details).
 AnyVar uses `SQLAlchemy 1.4 <https://docs.sqlalchemy.org/en/14/index.html>`_ to provide database connection management.
 The default database connection URL is ``postgresql://postgres@localhost:5432/anyvar``.

-The Postgres and Snowflake database connectors utilize a background thread to write VRS objects to the database when operating in batch mode (e.g. annotating a VCF file).
+The Postgres database connector utilizes a background thread to write VRS objects to the database when operating in batch mode (e.g. annotating a VCF file).
 Queries and statistics query only against the already committed database state.
 Therefore, queries issued immediately after a batch operation may not reflect all pending changes if the ``ANYVAR_SQL_STORE_FLUSH_ON_BATCHCTX_EXIT`` parameter is set to ``False``.

 Cheat Sheet: Environment Variables
 ----------------------------------